diegomezg/devops-trainee-program/07 - Jenkins & pipelines construction with code/README.md

 - Configure and build basic Tools/Plugins.
 - Use Jenkins to set up Build Pipelines.
 - Integrate builds tools such as Gradle, GitHub, Maven and Tomcat.
-- Understand the difference between scripted and declarative pipelines.
+- Identify the differences between scripted and declarative pipelines.
 - Understand the structure of a Declarative Pipeline, including the role of the stage, step, agent, and post sections
 - The use of Groovy language to construct a pipeline.